NASA conducts quiet sonic boom tests near Texas Gulf Coast

-GALVESTON, Texas (AP) — NASA is monitoring how residents near the Texas Gulf Coast react to quiet sonic booms from an experimental aircraft that could reduce commercial flight times by half.
+GALVESTON, Texas (AP) — NASA is monitoring how residents living near the Texas Gulf Coast react to quiet sonic booms as the space agency works on an experimental aircraft that could significantly reduce commercial flight times.

-The Houston Chronicle reports that the space agency on Monday launched a two-week research project on quiet supersonic research flights near Galveston.
-NASA is flying jets in a unique maneuver over the Gulf of Mexico to assess the community’s response to the noise.
+NASA launched a two-week research project Monday on quiet supersonic research flights near Galveston, the Houston Chronicle reported.
+NASA is flying an F/A-18 jet in a unique maneuver over the Gulf of Mexico to assess the community’s response to the noise.

-NASA officials are hoping the Galveston tests will help perfect supersonic flight, which has been an elusive goal for the agency.
+A spokesman said NASA officials hope the tests will produce data that can be used by the agency when testing the X-59 low boom flight demonstrator, the experimental aircraft it hopes could eventually reduce commercial flight times by half.

-Decades ago, NASA tested the Concorde, which could cross the Atlantic in just over three hours by traveling twice the speed of sound.
-But federal aviation officials banned the aircraft after residents complained about the plane’s sonic boom.
+The Concorde, an airplane tested decades ago, could cross the Atlantic in just over three hours by traveling twice the speed of sound.
+But federal aviation officials banned it after residents complained about the plane’s sonic boom.

 Most Read Nation & World Stories

-Note: This story has been corrected to show the test flights near Galveston are being conducted by F/A-18 jets, not the experimental aircraft, and that NASA didn’t conduct the Concorde tests.